 Opinion was varied amongst the sector groups regarding the increase in the non-commercial allowances.
 In my view, the most compelling factor is that there has been a significant increase in the biomass of the scallop fishery.
 I note that the research survey results relate primarily to the scallop beds mainly fished by the commercial sector.
 However, trends in scallop abundance in the "recreational" scallop beds are likely to be similar to abundance trends for the surveyed beds.
-Due to the increased scallop biomass, an increased recreational catch could be attained from a number of factors.
-For example, it is likely that existing fishers will fish more frequently for scallops.
+This assumption is currently being tested by directed research.
+An increased recreational catch can be expected if scallop biomass has increased in recreational areas.
+I also note that recreational fishers are able to access the main scallop areas if they choose.

 Given that the recreational catch is likely to increase, it is therefore reasonable to increase the recreational allowance.
-Accordingly, I decided to increase the recreational allowance by the same proportion as the increase in ACE to commercial fishers - slightly more than a five-fold increase.
+However, I have decided not to increase the recreational allowance by the same proportion as the increase in ACE to commercial fishers - slightly more than a five-fold increase.
+The reason is that the Ministry of Fisheries considers it unlikely the recreational catch could actually increase by such a significant amount.
+Instead, a more realistic scenario is that the recreational catch might double when scallop abundance is high.
+Therefore, the recreational allowance will be increased from 7.5 to 15 tonnes meatweight.

 There is no quantitative information available on the overall tonnage of Coromandel scallops taken by Maori customary fishers.
-In the absence of quantitative catch information and where the fishery is of known importance to Maori, the Ministry of Fisheries has a general criterion that the recreational allowance be used as a benchmark to set the customary allowance.
+In the absence of quantitative catch information and where the fishery is of known importance to Maori, the Ministry has a general criterion that the recreational allowance be used as a benchmark to set the customary allowance.
 I see no strong reason to depart from this general policy for Coromandel scallops.
-Therefore, the Maori customary allowance was also increased from 7.5 to 40 tonnes meatweight.
-Both non-commercial allowances will revert to 7.5 tonnes meatweight at the end of the current fishing year for the Coromandel scallop fishery (31 March 2006).
+Therefore, the Maori customary allowance will also be increased from 7.5 to 15 tonnes meatweight.
+Both non-commercial allowances will revert to 7.5 tonnes meatweight at the end of the current fishing year for the Coromandel scallop fishery (31 March 2007).